 We offer all pupils a range of opportunities to read, including in our classroom book areas, reflection areas and during our whole school book clubs which run termly.
 Trips to local libraries, visits or online workshops with authors and participation in local book awards offer our pupils the opportunity to engage further with the books that they are reading, and promote a love of reading.

-Reading Scheme: Reading books for EYFS, Key Stage 1 and Lower Key Stage 2 are divided into colour bands which have been organised to match our phonics teaching which is based on 'Letters and Sounds' DfE.
+Reading Scheme: Reading books for EYFS, Key Stage 1 and Lower Key Stage 2 are divided into colour bands which have been organised to match our phonics teaching.
+Click here for further information about the colour bands.